Andrew-Pomar/RCHS-First-Robotics-Coding/INSTRUCTIONS.md

 I would recommend to do the swerve drive (if we're using swerve drives) code first with phoenix tuner.
 Then I would do the pathplanner for the autonomous (if that's required for points).
 Everything else, like extra motors, will require more time than those two.
 In the 2025 competition, I have been having issues with coding the NEO Motors, where running "./gradlew build" in the terminal throws up an unsuccessful build.
 I will document how I fix this later because, as of writing this, I have yet to fix it.
 The biggest thing for this competition, however, is the swerve drives.
 Swerve drive modules are omnidirectional wheels that move kind of like shopping cart wheels.

 ***SIGN UP FOR GITHUB EDUCATION.
 IT WILL GIVE YOU COPILOT FOR FREE AMONG OTHER THINGS. - https://education.github.com/discount_requests/application***
-- all you need is to take a picture of your student ID and sent a picture of why you're not at the school if you sign up from home (I sent a picture of the school calendar, but if it's after school then you can just send a picture of the time, calendar or bell schedule.)
+- all you need is to take a picture of your student ID and send a picture of why you're not at the school if you sign up from home (I sent a picture of the school calendar, but if it's after school then you can just send a picture of the time, calendar or bell schedule.)

 ## Swerve Drive Setup (Using Phoenix Tuner X)
 *Prior Info You Need:*